DSTechLabs/DSTechLabs/README.md

-- 👋 Hi, I’m @DSTechLabs.
+- Hi, I’m @DSTechLabs.
-- 👀 I'm known for building Industrial Control Software and High-End Audio Speaker Systems - both since the 70's.
+- I'm known for building Industrial Control Software and High-End Audio Speaker Systems - both since the 70's.
-- 🌱 I’m currently working on many projects.
+- I’m currently working on many projects.
 For example, Remote WiFi Modules that connect with Factory Floor Equipment for Monitoring and Control (SCADA).
+- See more about me [here](https://dstechlabs.com/portfolio/) and [here](https://dstechlabs.com/About/)
-- 📫 You can reach me at bill@dstechlabs.com
+- You can reach me at bill@dstechlabs.com